Hugo Gellert: Art as politics

 In 1939, Gellert helped organize the group, "Artists for Defense".
-He later became the Chairman for "Artists for Victory", an organization that included over 10,000 members.
+He later became the chairman for "Artists for Victory", an organization that included over 10,000 members.

 His communist sympathies attracted political persecution from the McCarthyist ruling order in the United States.
-As McCarthyist persecution intensified, Gellert left the United States with his wife Livia to her native Australia in November 1945, but returned to the USA after three years.
+As McCarthyist persecution intensified, Gellert left the United States with his wife Livia to her native Australia in November 1945, but returned to the US after three years.